 There are two types of nocturnal enuresis — primary and secondary enuresis.
 In primary enuresis, a teen has always had bladder control problems at night and has always wet the bed.
 A teen with secondary enuresis wets the bed after not doing so for at least six months (2).

 Primary enuresis is usually more common and is associated with developmental delays.
 Both primary and secondary enuresis in teens warrants pediatric evaluation since it could indicate an underlying health issue.

 Possible Causes Of Bedwetting In Teenagers

-- Hormonal imbalance: Antidiuretic hormone (arginine vasopressin or ADH) signals the body to make less urine at night.
+- Hormonal imbalance: Antidiuretic hormone (vasopressin or ADH) signals the body to make less urine at night.
 Low concentration of this hormone in some children and teens could result in excess urine production at night.

 - Poor bathroom habits: Some teens might have a habit of holding urine for too long, especially during the daytime.
 This voluntary action may eventually lead to bladder control problems, leading to bedwetting.

 - Caffeine overuse: Caffeine is a diuretic that increases urine production.
 When consumed in the latter half of the day, it may interfere with sleep and increase a teen’s chances to bed wet (7).
 Beverages, such as coffee, tea, soda, and energy drinks, are the common sources of caffeine for teens.
 Just like caffeine, consuming too much water or other liquids late in the evening may cause bedwetting.

 No child or teen bed wets on purpose.
 Mostly, the interplay of two or more factors triggers nocturnal enuresis.

 A child or teen is at greater risk of developing nocturnal enuresis in the following scenarios.